DuckDB Platform

 Tags intermediate guide duckdb embedded-platform

 DuckDB is an in-process analytical database optimized for OLAP workloads.
-It’s included by default with BenchBox and suitable for local development, testing, and small-to-medium scale benchmarks.
+Install it via the [duckdb] extra and it is ready for local development, testing, and small-to-medium scale benchmarks.

 Features